Hash Collisons Recap : we want to store and retrieve our data in constant time and hashing is one of the solutions we're after. In our example of storing books data, we saw that our hash function was returning same values for books having title of same length. This is classic case of hash conflict w

 How do we find next empty slots ?

-we use a technique called rehashing/open addressing where if we get a conflict for a key then we pass the conflcted location to rehash function until we get a right slot for storing the data.
+we use a technique called rehashing/open addressing where if we get a conflict for a key then we pass the conflicted location to rehash function until we get a right slot for storing the data.

 location = hash(key)